 Nursing is amazing, isn’t it?
 Just think of it.
 You carried your little one in your tummy for around 9 months, feeding and nourishing him until he grew large enough to enter the world and thrive.
 And then…and then, God has designed your body to switch gears completely to feed and nourish your little one for months (sometimes years, right?).
 It is miraculous, really!

-After nursing three little ones, I have learned a LOT about nursing.
+After nursing FOUR little ones, I have learned a LOT about nursing.
 I am still not an expert, but I have learned plenty.
-And that knowledge has helped me (and encouraged me) along the way.
+That knowledge has helped me (and encouraged me) along the way.
 So I thought I would share with you the simple things I think nursing moms need to know.

 You need to make friends with a GOOD lactation consultant